TPUsim/TPUsim1/README.md

-# TPU Simulator
+# SMA Simulator
-TPUsim is a TPU-style [1] Systolic Array functional/detailed simulator.
+SMAsim is a TPU-style [1] Systolic Array functional/detailed simulator.
 This tool has been developed and maintained by [**Bridge LAB**](https://engineering.usu.edu/ece/faculty-sites/bridge-lab/) at **Utah State University** with the goal of promoting extensive research in the AI training domain.

 TPUsim has been implemented using C++.
 The RTLs of the Multiply-Accummate Unit is used along with a STA-tool to obtain the computational (path sensitized) delays for various input combinations.
 The usage of path sensitization delays aids in creating a real-time simulation environment.